rs-de/www/src/blogposts/artificial-intelligence-developer-support.md

 Crazy, right?
 GCC even added an example usage of the function it created.

 The next thing to correct was the mixture of sync and async code, since a synchronous call is blocking the event loop and should be avoided.
-So i told GCC to make the function async, and voila GCC did it.
+So I told GCC to make the function async, and voila GCC did it.

 #### Does the translation function work?